dreamside-digital/safesupport-chatbox/README.md

 - [x] Support seekers are anonymous
 - [x] Uses Matrix's end to end encryption
 - [x] If encryption fails, falls back to unencrypted chat
-- [x] Status texts are customizeable
+- [x] Status notifications are customizeable
 - [x] Only initiates chat after user agrees to Terms of Service
 - [x] Upon exiting chat, user data is wiped - account deleted, local datastore cleared
 - [x] If enabled, the bot account can provide transcript of the conversation